AdriaanNaude/Data-analyst-python-library-rework/README.md

 # Data-analyst-python-library-rework
 This is a python library rework of numpy, pandas and others librarys used in data analyst work.

-This is a pack of librarys that mimicthat of librarys like numpy, but at there core are functions that give the same result as that of librarys like numpy.
+This is a pack of librarys that mimic that of librarys like numpy, but at there core are functions that give the same result as that of librarys like numpy.